MyPortugalHoliday.com

 Miradouro da Cruz dos Remédios Peniche

 The Estrada Marginal Norte - The wind-blasted road that skirts the northern and western sides of the Peniche peninsula, passing jagged cliffs, crashing waves and striking natural scenery before reaching the Miradouro Cabo Carvoeiro viewpoint.
-Each time I return to Peniche, I make a point of walking this 7.3km route; it remains the definitive way to experience the raw power of the Atlantic coast.
+A wonderful coastal walking route of 7km and the best way to experience this wild Atlantic coast.

 Peniche’s seafood restaurants

 Peniche's seafood restaurants - Serving the fresh catch from the town's fishing fleet, there are many excellent restaurants grouped together along Avenida do Mar.
-Some of the best include A Sardinha, O Pedro, O Popular, O Oceanário and Onda Azul.
-To see the fish fresh after being caught, head to Mercado Municipal early in the morning.
+My favourites include A Sardinha, O Pedro, O Popular, O Oceanário and Onda Azul.
+To see the fresh fish being sold, head to Mercado Municipal early in the morning.

 surfing Peniche

-Surfing - Whether you choose Supertubos beach, or north or south Praia Baleal, Peniche offers some of the best surfing conditions in Europe.
+Surfing - Whether you choose Supertubos beach or Praia Baleal, Peniche offers some of the finest surfing conditions in Europe.
 Powerful swells, sandy beaches and ample space make for excellent sessions.
 After surfing, the town has inexpensive restaurants, sociable bars and plenty of like-minded people to meet.

 Rua da Falésia Peniche